Work through these steps in order. Do not stop after step 1 — a password reset alone is not enough.

 - Check Admin Console → Reports → Audit and investigation → Gmail log events — look for IMAP/POP client connections from unexpected locations

-- If your organisation doesn't use IMAP/POP, disable it: Admin Console → Apps → Google Workspace → Gmail → End User Access — turn off IMAP and POP
+- If your organization doesn't use IMAP/POP, disable it: Admin Console → Apps → Google Workspace → Gmail → End User Access — turn off IMAP and POP

 IMAP and POP access bypasses 2-Step Verification entirely and is a common initial access vector.